-Unlike other North American pitcher plants, the purple pitcher and most of its varieties are ground-hugging rain-catchers, sporting conspicuous purple-red leaves with wide, heavily patterned hoods.
-They can also attain impressive size over time, growing broader and denser as other species grow taller, and deeper coloration as others grow brighter.
+Sarracenia purpurea is native to the Florida Panhadle through North Carolina.
+It has ground-hugging rain-catchers, sporting conspicuous purple-red leaves with wide, heavily patterned hoods.
+It can also attain impressive size over time, growing broader and denser as other species grow taller, and deeper coloration as others grow brighter.
 Venation patterns in their hoods against a green complexion are an attractive bonus to their deep coloration.
-They are very cold-hardy, and keep most of their leaves through winter.

 Plants You Receive

-Hardy of winter frost.
-Mulch in USDA zones 7 and colder.
+- Dormant in winter.
+Mulch in USDA zones 7 or colder.